kanisterio/kanister/examples/postgres-RDS/README.md

 can be shared between Kanister-enabled application instances.

 ## Create Docker Image to be used in the Blueprint
-Create the docker image which include awscli, postgresclient and kando (https://docs.kanister.io/tooling.html#kando) .
-We would provide the image to the blueprint.
+Create the docker image which includes awscli, psql and kando (https://docs.kanister.io/tooling.html#kando) .
+This image will be provided in the Kanister blueprint that we are going to create later.

 ```bash
 $ docker build -t <image-registry>/<image-repo>:<tag> .